lambrospetrou/lambrospetrou.github.io/src/_posts/2022-01-30-elastic-beanstalk-al2-go.md

 You can find the `.ebextensions/awslogs.config` file I used at <https://github.com/lambrospetrou/aws-playground/blob/master/elastic-beanstalk-al2-go/multi-process/.ebextensions/awslogs.config>.

+**NOTE1:** The default IAM role created by Elastic Beanstalk for web services, [`AWSElasticBeanstalkWebTier`](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts-roles-instance.html), does not include the `logs:CreateLogGroup` permission which is needed for the creation of the `/var/log/bgapp.stdout.log` log group so make sure to update the IAM role used by the instance to include that.
+The default log groups (e.g. for `/var/log/web.stdout.log`) are created by the Elastic Beanstalk service automatically hence why the role used by the EC2 instance does not (need to) have this permission.
+But since we are now adding custom logs to be streamed to CloudWatch Logs we need to attach explicit permissions to allow the creation of the log group as well.

-**NOTE:** I [opened a roadmap feature request](https://github.com/aws/elastic-beanstalk-roadmap/issues/225) to the Beanstalk team to make this automatically for all processes inside the `Procfile` since it doesn't make any sense to me to have to do this on my own since it's already done for the `web` process.
+**NOTE2:** I [opened a roadmap feature request](https://github.com/aws/elastic-beanstalk-roadmap/issues/225) to the Beanstalk team to make this automatically for all processes inside the `Procfile` since it doesn't make any sense to me to have to do this on my own since it's already done for the `web` process.

 ## Conclusion